lueenavarro/hapi-openapi3/readme.md

 # Hapi OpenAPI 3

 Generate OpenAPI 3 for Hapi.
 Inspired by hapi-swagger.
-Validators should be Joi.
+Validator should be Joi.

 ## Installation